Shattered Pixel Dungeon /

 Controls

-Quite simple actually - with taps.
-Tap on empty tile to move to it, tap on tile with npc to interact with it, manually tap tile with item to pick it.
+Quite simple actually ‐ with taps.
+Tap on empty tile to move to it, tap on tile with npc to interact with it, manually tap tile with stuff on it (may require another tap depending on conditions) to interact with it.
 Easy.
 Though I don't particularly like the action button that pops up on the bottom-left area of the display (and is always present for Champion to give her something to quickly swap primary weapons), which can never be disabled let alone moved somewhere less intrusive.
 Another issue I saw with these controls would be how it scales with different hardwares.
 On average, it should've got 4.66/10, but since that sounded too awkward so I'll just round them to 4/10, all because of those action buttons.

 On phones on portrait mode (the default way Pixel Dungeon games tend to be played) the controls are fine enough as it is.
-Perhaps the only issue that could stem from this scale would be you not paying full attention to what's going on, leading to some questionable inputs (such as falling off a cliff when you should've avoided it).
-Though that issue can always be mitigated by staying focused at the game.
+Perhaps the only issue that could stem from this scale would be you not paying full attention to what's going on, leading to some questionable inputs (such as falling off a cliff or triggering a visible trap when you should've & could've avoided it).
+Though that issue can always be mitigated paying maximum attention.
 I'd rate this one 6/10.

 On computers where you get a mouse (and/or a trackpad if laptop) & keyboard, the game pretty much slows to a grind.
 Sure, it can be nice to be really precise so you pay maximum attention at all times, but I'm not sure I like my own controls slowing my gameplay down to a halt.
 3/10.